 The ASL contributed to the first high-level conference of the Americas on Illegal Wildlife Trade (IWT).
 Government delegates from 30 countries of the American continent and representatives from Europe, Asia, and international NGOs attended the Conference.
 During the IWT 2019, representatives of Governments and Regional Organizations adhere to the “Lima Declaration on Illegal Wildlife Trade.”
 The Declaration highlights the firm and determined political commitment to adopt and promote 21 measures that allow fighting against these crimes.
 Among the commitments, they recognized the jaguar (Panthera onca) as an emblematic species of the Americas and a symbol of the fight against the illegal wildlife trade.

 Valerie Hickey, Practice Manager for Latin America and the Caribbean (LAC) of the World Bank Group, presented, in Plenary 3: Challenges and good practices in monitoring and effective enforcement of the law on wildlife trade, about successful experiences in monitoring, control, and application of legal frameworks related to wildlife.
 With the support of the ASL, and UNDP as implementing agency, a project in Colombia is implementing a Jaguar corridor initiative in partnerships with Panthera organization to promote coexistence between farmers and big cats given the increase in livestock predation in the region.
 The project has also developed experiences for community identification and monitoring of species that are vulnerable due to consumption, trade, and human-wildlife conflict.
-Declaration (pdf - 0.3mb).
-For more information about IWT 2019, visit the official site of the event (in Spanish).
+Declaration (pdf, Spanish).

 Conservation Technology Conference